Healthy Homes Assessment Camborne

 Insulation Camborne

-The insulation of the ceiling and underfloor has been compulsory on all rental houses since July 1, 2019.
-Property managers and landlords should ensure that the insulation is up to this new quality.
-In some instances, an existing insulation on the ceiling or in the sub floor space might need to be added or replaced.
+The insulation of the ceiling and underfloor is a requirement for all rent houses from 1 July 2019.
+All landlords and property managers have to make sure that the insulation is up to current quality.
+In some cases, an existing insulation on the ceiling or in the subfloor space may need to be added or replaced.

-A well-insulated house can help control condensation and lower the chance of mould and damp, as well as making it easier to allow the house to hold warmth.
+A house that is well-insulated can help control condensation and lessen the likelihood of mould and dampness and will also make it easier to allow the household to retain the heat.

-The "R" refers to thermal resistance, and is a gauge of how well insulation resists heat flow.
-The higher the R-value, the better the insulation.
+The "R" refers to thermal resistance and is a gauge of how well the insulation can withstand heat flow.
+The higher the R-value, the higher the standard of insulation.

 • Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 Underfloor R 1.3